Skip to main content

 “You and I will never agree on this,” he shook his head.

 Trilochan stopped pacing at the sight of a pregnant Asha being helped into the sitting area by Koeli.
-She was glowing and her baby bum was visibly showing now that she was in her second trimester.
-She held onto Koeli’s hand firmly as she walked due to the swellings of her feet but otherwise appeared content.
+She was glowing, and her baby bump was visibly showing now that she was in her second trimester.
+She held onto Koeli’s hand firmly as she walked due to the swelling of her feet, but otherwise appeared content.

 “Why did you come down, Bouma?”
 Binoy asked.
 “You should rest.”